American Phoenix

 "Now I am sure you are well aware of these problems, but since they stand behind any rational dicussion of the nature of power and its uses and abuses, I thought we should have this clearly before us.
 It is my view at any rate that government leaders and corporate leaders don't understand the world we live in precisely because they are more trained then they are educated.

 "Now you might think that I shouldn't speak this way, but the fact is that I have degrees in philosophy and in law, and I only really began to become an educated person when I took up the process of self-education.
 I basically became aware that whatever it was that I got at university, it was not enough to enable me to come to grips with life and with our shared social and political existence, so I had to make up for the lack, on my own hook so to speak.
 The academy didn't educate me, and I ended up having to do it myself.
 In point of fact, the academy really never even came to me in a practical way concerning the nature of mind, which is something that ought to be the most basic subject of education.
-How can there being any true self-education without founding it on an exploration of one's own inner life.
+How can there be any true self-education without founding it on an exploration of one's own inner life.
 The source of that flaw, however, probably needs to be laid at the foot of natural science with its materialistic biases.
 How could the academy have a real knowledge of inner life, amidst a fundamental paradigm that denies the existence of that very inner life - a life of soul and spirit?

 "Of course, you might say I did a bad job at school, or I did a worse job at self-education, but whatever your judgment in this regard, in what follows in my discussion of the exercise of political power, it represents my own efforts and not what the university did.